kevincogan/Substitution_Cipher/README.md

-# Cipher Text Decryption Program
+# Substitution Cipher Text Decryption Program

 ## Overview
 This program is designed to decrypt cipher text files using a series of frequency analysis and pattern-matching techniques.
 It employs multiprocessing to improve performance and processes cipher text in stages to identify and replace characters based on common English letter frequencies, bigrams, trigrams, and word structures.